 You might experience one of these symptoms, a combination, or all of them.

 All of these descriptions are encompassed under the symptom "heart palpitations."

 This symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel racing, thumping, or irregular heartbeats once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you might feel racing, thumping, or irregular heartbeats once in a while and not that often, feel it off and on, or feel it all the time.

-This symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.
+This symptom can precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.